Wednesday of Week 1 of Lent – Gospel

 Today’s readings are about doing penance for our sins and they are linked by the name of Jonah.

-In Mark’s gospel the crowds are often shown as recognising God’s presence in Jesus better than the Scribes and Pharisees do.
+In Mark’s Gospel, the crowds are often shown as recognising God’s presence in Jesus better than the scribes and Pharisees do.
 In Luke, however, they are sometimes shown as people curious to see signs and wonders, but without any real commitment to following Jesus.

 Jesus, like Jonah, is a call to repentance and radical conversion.
 And Jesus implies that many of his listeners are not ready or willing to hear that call.
 They don’t need any more signs – Jesus has been giving them an abundance of signs through his teaching and healing work.

-We too, who claim to be God’s People, may be surprised to see who will be called to God’s side on judgment day because they heard and followed God’s word according to their capacity.
-The question is: where will we be on that day?
-Thomas A Kempis, writer of the famous medieval treatise The Imitation of Christ, asked that very same question.
+We, too, who claim to be God’s People, may be surprised to see who will be called to God’s side on judgment day because they heard and followed God’s word according to their capacity.
+The question is, where will we be on that day?
+Thomas à Kempis, writer of the famous medieval treatise The Imitation of Christ, asked that very same question.
 He was worried about whether he would persevere in serving Christ to the very end of his life.
 He said he was told in answer to his prayer:

 Do now what you would like to have done then, and you will have nothing to worry about.